Grayanotoxin: Clinical effects

 Although mad honey is used in traditional medicine in Turkey, the majority of grayanotoxin poisoning cases occur in middle-aged males who use the honey for perceived sexual enhancement.
 Slowing of heart rate and lowering of blood pressure are typical effects reported in one review of cases.
 Dizziness, nausea, fainting, and weakness were reported as common neurological outcomes.
 Other early-onset symptoms may include doubled and blurred vision, hypersalivation, perspiration, and paresthesia in the extremities and around the mouth.
 In higher doses, symptoms can include loss of coordination, severe and progressive muscular weakness, electrocardiographic changes of bundle branch block or ST-segment elevations as seen in ischemic myocardial threat, and nodal rhythm or Wolff-Parkinson-White syndrome.

 The primary mediator of this grayanotoxin pathophysiology is the paired vagus nerve (tenth cranial nerve).
 The vagus nerve is a major component of the parasympathetic nervous system (a branch of the autonomic nervous system) and innervates various organs including the lungs, stomach, kidney and heart.
 Vagal stimulation of the heart is mediated by M_{2}-subtype muscarinic acetylcholine receptors (mAChR).
-In severe cases of grayanotoxin poisoning, atropine – a non-specific "mAChR antagonist" or Muscarinic antagonist – can be used to treat bradycardia and other heart rhythm malfunctions.
+In severe cases of grayanotoxin poisoning, atropine – a non-specific muscarinic acetylcholine receptor antagonist – can be used to treat bradycardia and other heart rhythm malfunctions.
 In addition to correcting rhythm disorders, administration of fluids and vasopressors can also help treat hypotension and mitigate other symptoms.

 Patients exposed to low doses of grayanotoxin typically recover within a few hours.
 In more severe cases, symptoms may persist for 24 hours or longer and may require medical treatment (as described above).
 Despite the risk from cardiac problems, grayanotoxin poisoning is rarely fatal in humans.

+A 2023 risk assessment by the European Food Safety Authority established a benchmark dose lower confidence limit (BMDL_{10}) of 15.3 μg/kg body weight for grayanotoxins, based on cardiovascular effects in documented human poisoning cases.